So, what do you know about Vivaldi?

 For browsers, we’ve always used more than one.
 Recently we’ve been getting more familiar with Vivaldi.
-It was named after…well, you guessed it, we’re sure.
-We learned about Vivaldi because we were users of Opera, which is a high quality browser.
+The company is based in Oslo, Norway and is named after…well, you guessed it, we’re sure.
+We learned about the browser because we were users of Opera, which is a high quality browser.
 Opera was acquired by a Chinese company and we have been skeptical about its ongoing quality and privacy features for obvious reasons.
 The good news is the former CEO and co-founder of Opera—Jon Stephenson von Tetzchner who is from Reykjavík, Iceland—decided to start Vivaldi along with co-founder Tatsuki Tomita.

 “The browser was officially launched on April 12, 2016.
 The browser is aimed at staunch technologists, heavy Internet users, and previous Opera web browser users disgruntled by Opera’s transition from the Presto layout engine to the Blink layout engine, which removed many popular features.
 Vivaldi aims to revive the old, popular features of Opera 12.
 The browser has gained popularity since the launch of its first technical preview.
-The browser has 1 million users as of January 2017.”
+As of March 2019, Vivaldi has 1.2 million active monthly users.”

 - Cross Platform (windows, mac-OS, Linux, etc.)